jkeller52/pigui/README.md

 an issue i was running into was that i forgot to change the file destinations in init.py to be bash scripts hosted on the pi.
 Once I changed this, btn1.sh worked upon hitting button 1 in the gui.After you do this, you'll have to be comfortable testing on the pi itself, as you will be unable to run the gui on your pc from >>python3 init.py

+any time a .sh file says 'file not found', add this to the beginning of the file: export PATH=/bin:/usr/bin:/usr/local/bin